 Some common car accident injuries are:

-• Loss of Limb: Amputations may result from the crash or become medically necessary if the injury is severe or there is an infection.
+- Loss of Limb: Amputations may result from the crash or become medically necessary if the injury is severe or there is an infection, leading to disfigurement.

-• PTSD, Anxiety, or Depression: Mental health conditions can commonly occur from the trauma and distress of an accident.
+- PTSD, Anxiety, or Depression: Mental health conditions such as psychological trauma, mental anguish, and emotional distress can commonly occur from the trauma and distress of an accident.
 The duration of symptoms can vary.

 A car accident attorney can assist with a personal injury or wrongful death claim.
-They can evaluate the impact of your injury on your life, secure evidence and expert witnesses to attest to the extent of your injury, and fight for the compensation you are owed.
+They can evaluate the impact of your injury on your life, secure evidence and expert witnesses to attest to the extent of your injury, and fight for the compensation you are owed, including compensation for burial costs or loss of consortium.

 What To Do After A Car Crash In New Jersey?